Maxim-Mazurok/google-api-typings-generator/gapi.client.androidpublisher-v3/readme.md

 });

 /*
+Enrolls an app in Play App Signing using a self-hosted Google Cloud KMS key.
+Warning: Do not use this method for standard Play App Signing enrollment. * Standard enrollment with Google-generated or Google-managed keys cannot be done via API. * This advanced API is strictly for enterprise organizations with mandatory compliance, regulatory, or policy requirements to retain key custody in an external Google Cloud KMS instance. * Prerequisites: Requires an active, properly configured Google Cloud KMS key with appropriate IAM permissions granted to Google Play before calling this method.
+See Help Center: https://support.google.com/googleplay/android-developer/answer/9842756
+*/
+await gapi.client.androidpublisher.appsigning.enrollApp({name: 'name'});

+/*
+Rotates an app's signing key to a new self-hosted Google Cloud KMS key.
+Warning: This method only applies to apps enrolled with self-hosted Cloud KMS keys.
+For apps using standard Google-managed Play App Signing, key rotation requests must be initiated through the Google Play Console UI.
+See Help Center: https://support.google.com/googleplay/android-developer/answer/9842756
+*/
+await gapi.client.androidpublisher.appsigning.rotateAppSigningKey({
+  name: 'name',
+});

+/*
 Creates an app store hosted app.
 This must be called before any other RPCs for this hosted app.
 */
 await gapi.client.androidpublisher.appstoreappsreview.createappstorehostedapp({